-The Terms That Shape Digital Estate Administration
+The Terms That Shape Digital Asset Access

 "Digital asset" means an electronic record in which an individual has a right or interest.
 Digital asset does not include an underlying asset or liability unless the asset or liability is itself an electronic record.